 - 1 tsp white wine vinegar

 - 2 tbsp icing sugar, to dust

 - For the filling:

 - 200ml double cream

 - 50g strawberries, left whole, to decorate

-Meanwhile, whisk the double cream until thick and fold through the yogurt.
-Adding the yogurt will loosen the filling slightly.
+- 9 Meanwhile, whisk the double cream until thick and fold through the yoghurt.
+Adding the yoghurt will loosen the filling slightly.
 The end result should be the filling is just holding its shape and not too thick.

-Spread the reserved cream and yogurt filling on top of the roulade and decorate with whole strawberries.
+- 13 Spread the reserved cream and yoghurt filling on top of the roulade and decorate with whole strawberries.